nrkno/Quibble.Xunit/README.md

 # Quibble.Xunit

 Quibble.Xunit is an extension to XUnit that does asserts on text strings with JSON content.
-It provides a method `Assert.JsonEqual` that compares strings with JSON content.
-If the strings do not contain equal JSON content, Quibble.Xunit will point you to the differences.
+It provides a method `Assert.JsonEqual` that compares two strings with JSON content - one with the JSON string we want to check, and one with the JSON we expect to see.
+If the strings do not contain the same JSON content, Quibble.Xunit will throw an exception and point you to the differences.

 # Why Quibble.Xunit?